jacksonrodri/vote_abroad/content/rls/az.md

 * Ballot Request: email, fax or postal mail
 * Ballot Return: email, fax, postal mail, or online upload~

-~Voters must receive prior authorization from their local election official to use the online upload system
+~Voters must receive prior authorization from their local election official to use the online upload system.